-Coaches (Assistants) must submit a Coach's Application and Little League Volunteer form as soon as possible after the formation of teams.
+Coaches (Assistants must submit a Coach's Application and Little League Volunteer form as soon as possible after the formation of teams.
 Applications will be reviewed by the Player Agent and Coaches Coordinator and submitted to the Board of Directors for final approval.
-Ideally, the applications should be submitted before the first game.
+Applications must be submitted and background checks passed prior to any volunteer participating in on field activities in which they have direct interaction with kids (i.e. practices, games).